These are some of the most commonly asked questions I get around working with me especially when it comes to virtual care

 What should I expect during a consult?

 We will go over your history relevant to your primary concern (latching, pumping, milk supply etc).
 We’ll go over your baby’s history as it relates to your concern.
-Ideally, I will also observe a feeding or pumping session from start to finish whether in person or virtual.
+I will also observe a feeding or pumping session from start to finish whether in person or virtual.
 In person, I will also have my scale with me and will weigh your baby possibly before and after a feeding depending on your concerns.

-After my assessment we will discuss your primary concern and I will provide you evidence based information and education to support your desires for feeding your baby.
+After my assessment we will discuss your main concern and I will provide you evidence based information and education to support your desires for feeding your baby.
 Within in 24 hours I will provide you a customized care plan via email, specific to helping you reach your goals.
 1:1 consultations also include a week of email follow up support to continue helping you.

 What if my baby doesn’t need to feed during the appointment?